bs572/A03/README.md

 Part 2 : Glossary

 **Branch** : A branch is a line of development.
 Each branch has a different version of the project code.
-Branches can be merged once development on a feature has been finished.
+Branches can be merged once development on a feature has been finished. \n
 **Clone** : A clone is an exact copy of a repository.
 **Commit** : Updating a branch with new code changes.
 When files in a project are updated, and these files are sent to the branch, this is called a commit.
 **Fetch** : This gets the head reference of a branch, to find out which files are missing from the local machine, and gets them.